redpesk-common/spawn-binding/docs/4-running_and_testing.md

 ## HTML5 test

+Open binding UI with browser at `[host]:[port]/devtools/index.html` in your browser address bar.
+*For example: `localhost:1234/devtools/index.html` for a binding running on localhost, on port 1234.*

-open binding UI with browser at [http://localhost:1234/devtools/](http://localhost:1234/devtools/index.html) your should see a page as the one below fitting your configuration.
+You should see a page as the one below fitting your configuration.
 To activate a command simply click, select a sample and sent.

 ![afb-ui-devtool](assets/spawn-binding-exec.jpg)